 He is the holder of a number of awards, including First Prize of the Scriabin and the Luigi Nono International Competitions.

 Known for his boundary-less musical explorations, Horvath is an enthusiastic promoter of contemporary music.
-He has commissioned numerous works and collaborated with leading contemporary composers from around the world, including Régis Campo, Mamoru Fujieda, Jaan Rääts, Alvin Curran and Valentin Silvestrov—and has rediscovered forgotten or neglected composers such as Champion de Chambonnières, Jacquet de la Guerre, de Montgeroult, Kalkbrenner, K.A.
+He has commissioned numerous works and collaborated with leading contemporary composers from around the world, including Philip Glass, Régis Campo, Mamoru Fujieda, Jaan Rääts, Alvin Curran and Valentin Silvestrov—and has rediscovered forgotten or neglected composers such as Champion de Chambonnières, Jacquet de la Guerre, Hélène de Montgeroult, Friedrich Kalkbrenner and K.A.
 Hermann, to name but a few.